 Includes the Consideration.

-In order to be legal and binding, a real estate contract must satisfy all of the above requirements.
+In order to be considered valid, a real estate contract must satisfy all of the above requirements.
 Once a real estate contract becomes valid, aka legally enforceable, the real estate purchase can move on its way to closing.